AEmin96/Project4-CI-ByteBitesWebsite/README.md

 <h3>7.
 Deployment </h3>
-<h4> This project was deployed to Heroku using these steps: </h4>
+<h4> This project was deployed to Heroku using these steps: </h4> <br>
-1. Fork or clone this repository
+1. Fork or clone this repository  <br>
-2. Create a new Heroku app
+2. Create a new Heroku app  <br>
-3. Set the buildpacks to Python
+3. Set the buildpacks to Python  <br>
-4. Set the config vars for your database connection and API keys
+4. Set the config vars for your database connection and API keys  <br>
-4. Link the Heroku app to the repository
+4. Link the Heroku app to the repository  <br>
-5. Click on deploy
+5. Click on deploy  <br>

 <h3> 8.
 Credits</h3>
 Code Institute